swhitley/Boomerang/README.md

 1. Download the latest Boomerang (O4I) zip file from https://github.com/swhitley/Boomerang/releases/latest.
 2. Signon to https://developer.workday.com/ and import the file into a new Orchestrate for Integrations application.
 3. Promote the integration to your Workday tenant.
-4. Create an Integration System using the Orchestrate for Integrations template.
+4. Create an Integration System using the Orchestrate for Integration template.
-5. Connect the integration to your Orchestrate application.
+5. Connect the integration system to the Orchestrate application by setting the Application Reference ID.
 6. Create the launch parameters as documented in Boomerang_(O4I).xlsx.

-**Reminder:**  The namespace in your XSLT (example: the text following `xmlns:wd=`) must match the namespace on your Workday report (under `Web Service Options`).

-**Tip:** If you always override your Workday report's namespace with `urn:com.workday/bsvc` (instead of the Workday-generated namespace), you'll be less likely to have a mismatch in your XSLT.

 ## EIB Instructions (most common approach for Studio and Orchestrate)